revo23/RecordedFuture-and-Yara-Rules/README.md

 In this example we look into more effective threat hunting depends by using the latest threat intelligence via customized YARA/Sigma rules.
 CTI platform provides the latest adversary insights while integrated data sources in the SIEM supply the evidence.

 **Task**
 Scale threat hunting through automation from CTI platforms such as RecordedFuture.
 Eliminate hours of manual rule-writing with Auto YARA and Sigma rules.
+Look for PrivateLoader malware downloaders in environment that have evaded current security tools (i.e. EDR).
 ```
 New Feature Announcement - Auto Sigma
 Support Article
 This capability allows for automated Sigma rule generation from Malware Intelligence search results with one-click functionality.
-Auto Sigma accelerates incident response workflows by eliminating time traditionally spent manually writing detection rules, and empowers proactive threat hunting
+Auto Sigma accelerates incident response workflows by eliminating time traditionally spent manually writing detection rules, and empowers proactive threat hunting.
 ```

 **Steps**